Skip to content

 Survey Data Collection

-One of the most important requirements for generating reliable insights from survey data is a satisfactory sample size.
-Without a large enough sample size (relative to the total population that we’re surveying), we risk generating data that is unrepresentative of our customers.
+A satisfactory sample size is one of the most important requirements for generating reliable insights from survey data.
+Without a large enough sample size (relative to the total population that we’re surveying), we risk generating unrepresentative data of our customers.
 Ultimately, this can hinder our ability to elicit meaningful insights to drive decision-making.

 Reliable & Actionable Insights